owulveryck/blog/content/post/a-philosopher-called-linda.md

 * To modify the code so it uses etcd as a tuple space
 * To run the philosopher problem on AWS with a philosopher per region
 * To use my TOSCAlib to read a topology and encode it in the tuple space
-* To run a deployement at scale...
+* To run a deployment at scale...

 In this post I will present a basic implementation of the language that solves the dinning problem locally.